 But clustering is not a supervised learning approach.
 So we have two cases left: Regression and Classification problem statements.
 Let's discuss some readymade loss functions available in these categories.

 In regression tasks, we try to predict the continuous target variables.
 Suppose we are trying to fit the function f using machine learning on the training data X = [X1, X2,…, Xn] so that f(x) fits Y = [Y1, Y2,…, Yn].
-But this function "f" can not be perfect, and there will be errors in the fitting.
-To quantify this error, we have these loss functions:
+But this function “f” may not be perfect, and the fitting will have errors.
+To quantify this error, we can use these readymade loss functions:

-Square error is also called L2 loss, and the formula for the same is given below.
+Square error is also called L2 loss; the formula is below.
 We are squaring the difference between Yi {the actual value} and f(xi) {corresponding predicted value}.

 Limitations of MSE: The difference between actual and predicted will be higher, and squaring that difference will make them even more prominent.
 So MSE is less robust to the outlier's presence, and it is advised not to use MSE when there are too many outliers in the dataset.